JLInF97/PSWebGUI/docs/Format-Html.md

 The number specified is the number of cards displayed per row.

 This parameter only displays the first two properties of the object passed.
-The first one will be dipslayed as the card title, the second will be th card text.
+The first one will be dipslayed as the card title, the second will be the card text.
 (See the cards section of the Bootstrap v4.6 documentation for more info about card layout)

 ```yaml